 Step 1 – Dampen Your Hair With Cool Water

 You should bleach your hair when it is damp, not dripping wet.
-Wet your hair by running it under cold water.
+Wet your hair by running it under warm water.
 Before you apply the bleach, let your hair air-dry for a few minutes.
 You can even towel-dry your hair dry it a bit.

 Step 2 – Wrap A Towel Around Your Shoulders